AnmolDotX/newslok/README.md

    npm install
    ```

-4. Create a `.env` file in the root directory and add your API key:
+4. Rename the `.env.example` to `.env` file in the root directory and add your API key:

    ```env
    VITE_NEWS_API = YOUR_API_KEY_FROM_NewsAPI